 The objective of this retreat was to answer a key question to guide this initial step of the project: What is the best way that the Academy can develop the CHW training curricula with a focus on the clinical context?
-In addition to the Academy administrators, participants included CHWs, academic allies with expertise on CHW research and advocacy, health care administrators and CDU students.
+In addition to the Academy administrators, participants included CHWs, academic allies with expertise in CHW research and advocacy, health care administrators, and CDU students.

 Curricula Development and Trainings for Clinic-based CHWs